Wojtek Krakowiak

-Wojciech "Wojtek" Krakowiak ([ˈvɔi̯t͡ɛk ˈkrakɔviak], born August 6, 1976 in Kielce, Poland) is a retired American football (soccer) midfielder who was the head coach of the Montana State University Billings women's soccer team.
+Wojciech "Wojtek" Krakowiak ([ˈvɔi̯t͡ɛk ˈkrakɔviak], born August 6, 1976) is an American retired football (soccer) midfielder who was the head coach of the Montana State University Billings women's soccer team.
 He played professionally in Major League Soccer.
-He was the second assistant coach at University of Wisconsin - Green Bay for the women’s soccer team but was released of his duties in 2019.
+He was the second assistant coach at University of Wisconsin - Green Bay for the women's soccer team but was released of his duties in 2019.
 He had a short lived career as a coach at FC Bay Soccer Club in a Green Bay, Wisconsin.
-He is currently a technical director for United Hurricane’s in Howard, Wisconsin.
+He is currently a technical director for United Hurricane's in Howard, Wisconsin.

 Playing career

 Youth

-Krakowiak moved to Clifton, New Jersey with his family in 1993, and became a United States citizen in March 2000.
+Krakowiak was born in Kielce, Poland.
+He moved to Clifton, New Jersey with his family in 1993, and became a United States citizen in March 2000.
 He graduated from Clifton High School in 1995 and is a member of the Clifton High School Hall of Fame.
 During his two seasons at Clifton, he scored seventy-nine goals, a school record.
 In the fall of 1995, he entered St. John's University where a torn anterior cruciate ligament led him to redshirt his freshman season.
 In 1996, he was part of the Red Storm team which won the NCAA Men's Division I Soccer Championship.
 He transferred to Clemson University for his junior season where he scored thirty-one goals and added eight assists.
 That year, he was selected as an All-American and won the Hermann Trophy.